Viacom quarterly profit rises 4 percent

 Viacom Inc (VIAB.O), which owns cable networks MTV and Comedy Central, reported a 4 percent rise in quarterly profit as increased advertising revenue from its cable business offset weakness in its film entertainment division.

-Net income from continuing operations attributable to the company rose to $502 million (297 million pounds), or $1.13 per share, in the second quarter, from $481 million, or 96 cents per share, a year earlier.
+Net income from continuing operations attributable to the company rose to $502 million, or $1.13 per share, in the second quarter, from $481 million, or 96 cents per share, a year earlier.

 Viacom, which owns movie studio Paramount Pictures, earned $1.08 per share, excluding items.